platanus/angular-restmod/README.md

 * Collection: model collection instance api.
 * Scope: Same as extending Model and Collection
 * Resource: Same as extending Record and+ Collection
+* List: special api implemented by any record list, including collections

 So, to add a static method we would use: